Strawberry, Marin County, California: Geography

 Strawberry is located in southern Marin County at 37°53′49″N 122°30′32″W. Occupying Strawberry Point that extends into Richardson Bay, it is bordered to the east by Tiburon, to the west by Mill Valley, and to the north by unincorporated Alto.
 To the south, across the west arm of Richardson Bay, are Marin City and Sausalito.
 U.S. Route 101 forms the western edge of Strawberry, with the highway leading north 6 mi to San Rafael, the county seat, and south 8 mi over the Golden Gate Bridge to San Francisco.
+(A portion of unincorporated Mill Valley west of the freeway is sometimes included in the overall Strawberry CDP.)

 According to the United States Census Bureau, the Strawberry CDP has a total area of 1.9 sqmi, of which 1.3 sqmi are land and 0.6 sqmi, or 30.44%, are water.
 Aramburu Island is separated from Strawberry by Richardson Bay.

 Ring Mountain, holding significant evidence of Native American habitation, dominates the high ground east of Strawberry on the Tiburon Peninsula.

 Strawberry Spit was once the gathering site of harbor seals, who previously lived and fished here, but after development on the spit began in the 1980s they left.

 Strawberry is the site of a major transfer bus stop for Golden Gate Transit.